 In December of 2013, Sea World claimed that the stock was not affected by Blackfish, the stock line graph shows otherwise.
 Sea World also stated that Blackfish is a “Coordinated campaign of digital harassment.”
 Then launches a Groupon program offering tickets at a 40 percent discount.
 The movie, Anchorman 2, is released and depicts main character, Ron Burgundy, as an alcoholic working at Sea World “at rock bottom.”

 Sea World launches “Shamu Up Close” to fill the void of “The Shamu Show”.
 “Shamu Close Up” focuses on whale’s relationship with trainers.
+Timeline for this?

 Research on Sea World

-Sea World has over 11 million visitors each year at its three parks in the United States in San Diego, San Antonio and Orlando.
+Sea World has more than 11 million visitors each year at its three parks in the United States in San Diego, San Antonio and Orlando.
 They have announced plans to open a fourth location in the Middle East.
 Originally Sea World was owned by Busch Entertainment Corporation then sold to Blackstone Group in 2009.
 Sea World went public on April 19, 2013.
 19.9 million shares were sold at $27 each.
+What happened to the offering – up, down etc.

 Sea World is part of Sea World Parks and Entertainment, which has 11 theme parks, 23 million yearly guests and 23,000 employees.
 As of this writing Sea World Parks and Entertainment is trading on the NYSE under SEAS 17.07 per share for a total of 1.480 billion.
 Consumerist‘s voted Sea World as third in the “worst corporation” bracket in 2014.
+So the shares went from $27 to $17?

 Sea World is accredited by the Association of Zoos and Aquariums, a non-profit focused on conservation, education, science and recreation.
 Sea World has rescued and rehabilitated over 23,000 animals since it was founded.
-Sea World is known for it’s animals as well as rides, shows and attractions.
+Sea World is known for its animals as well as rides, shows and attractions.

 Sea World has 23 orcas under its direct care at its three parks.
 It has five additional orcas loaned out for breeding.
 Sea World had the first birth of a captive orca.
 Sea World has over 86,000 marine and terrestrial animals in it’s care.